“Out of control.” That’s how health experts describe the recent surge in sexually transmitted diseases (STDs) across the nation.

 If you’re experiencing any symptoms, you should get an STD test immediately.
 Without symptoms, a general rule is to wait at least two weeks after your last sexual encounter.
 If you want to get tested for every potential STD at once, you should get tested one month after your last sexual encounter.
 In both cases, it’s encouraged that you remain celibate until receiving your results.

-If you’re sexually active, getting an STD is a real possibility.
 One glance at this list of potentially asymptomatic STDs and you’ll see why it’s so important to get tested regularly, even if you don’t have symptoms.

 Chlamydia is a very common STD that infects both men and women, often with no symptoms.
 If symptoms do occur, they may not appear until several weeks after having sex with an infected partner.